agile-cmejia/test-nestJs-bills/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-This repository was made to manage the Tenant Microservice Context for both Saas and BackOffice, the bounded contexts are:
+This repository was made to serve as a boilerplate Microservice Context Skeleton for both Saas and BackOffice, the example bounded contexts are:

 - Tenant Types
 - Tenants
 - Tenant Configuration

-### This app uses these technologies:
+### This app uses these technologies

 - PostgreSql for data persistance
 - [TypeORM](https://typeorm.io/) implementing DataMapper pattern